herlez/lce-test/README.md

     <img src="https://raw.githubusercontent.com/kurpicz/lce-test/master/.images/query_throughput_esa_legend.png" alt="query_throughput_legend">
   </p>

 More experiments and a description of the legend can be found in our paper which has been accepted at ESA2020.
-Please cite the following paper if you are using our code.
+Please cite the following paper if you are using our code. **Note that we have worked on this repository since the release of the paper.
+The state at ESA2020 is archived in the branch ESA2020**

 ```
 @inproceedings{DinklageFHKK20,